d1vanov/libquentier/CodingStyle.md

 Note the blank line between the function call and the `if` operator.
 It's easier to grasp the boundary between the two when there is a blank line between them.

-Exceptions from this rule can be made for logging macros.
-For example:
+Exceptions from this rule can be made in certain cases, for example, for logging macros:

     QNDEBUG("Some long logging message which continues on the next line: "
         << someValueToLog);
     return true;

+Clang-format does not intervene with blank lines placement (other than ensuring no consequent blank lines) so it is up to the developer where to put blank lines.
+Use them to separate conceptually different code fragments as well as to improve the readability of code fragments.

 ## Grouping and sorting of includes